Funsol-Projects/FunEncryptSDK/README.md

 [![](https://jitpack.io/v/Funsol-Projects/FunEncryptSDK.svg)](https://jitpack.io/#Funsol-Projects/FunEncryptSDK)

-FunEncryptSDK is a token encryption library that is used to encrypt API tokens.
-Developers can easily integrate this dependency in their projects and encrypt their API tokens for better security.
+FunEncryptSDK is a library which returns the encrypted API token along with all the required headers for the API call.
+Developers can easily integrate this dependency in their projects and encrypt their API tokens for better security and get all the required Headers.

 ## Getting Started